httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## HMAC {#hmac}

-The "HMAC" HTTP Authentication Scheme uses symmetric cyptography.
+The "HMAC" HTTP Authentication Scheme uses symmetric cryptography.
 User agents possess a user ID and a secret key, and origin servers maintain a mapping of authorized user IDs to their associated secret key.
 When using this scheme, the "u", "p", and "h" parameters are REQUIRED.
 The TLS keying material export